How to Photograph Ice Cream

 Since an ice cream photographer will need to be close to the subject, it’s important to have a macro lens in his arsenal.
 There may be times when he can use a non-macro lens to shoot ice cream, but I find myself using my macro lenses almost all the time.

-So if I had to recommend that you pick one macro lens for shooting ice cream, I’d say the 105 is fine, but to be honest, I’d still recommend a food photographer go with the 85mm tilt shift.
-Either will work for ice cream, but the 85mm just gives you more control for the environmental shots.
+So if I had to recommend that you pick one macro lens for shooting ice cream, I’d say the 105 is fine, but to be honest, I’d still recommend a food photographer go with the 85mm tilt-shift.
+Either will work for ice cream, but the 85mm just gives you more control over the environmental shots.